 If we were to RV full time again, I would plan to host a meet-up or two ourselves.
 With my background in travel blogging and planning our family’s travels, and my need for social time, I would dive in and plan our own meet-ups in several locations.
 Because the RV living community is amazing and so fun to connect with.

-The big question is, do we have plans of full-time RVing again anytime soon?
+The big question is, do we have plans for full-time RVing again anytime soon?